digital-asset/docs.daml.com/README.md

 cd docs
 ```

-To build the docs you need to know the corresponding Daml SDK Canton
-releases you want to build the documentation for.
-You can find the
-version used by CI in the `LATEST` file.

-With that version, you can then download the docs of Canton and the
-Daml repo using the following commands:
+Download the documentation tarballs from the daml and canton repos:

 ```
-mkdir download
-./download.sh <sdkversion> <cantonversion> download
+./download.sh
 ```

 ## Preview

-For local development, you usually are best served with the live
+For local development, use the `live-preview.sh` script.
+The files for the
-preview script.
-This will generate a `build` directory and any changes
-in that directory will be picked up directly without having to restart
-the web server.
-Do keep in mind though that you have to mirror the
+unified documentation will be in the `docs/workdir/build` folder; changes to
+those files should be immediately reflected.

-changes you make to the Daml & Canton repos once you are happy with
+Do remember, though, that once you are happy with your changes, you have to
+mirror them as PRs on the daml/canton repositories.

-them.
-Only changes to the top-level `index.rst` files can be made
+Only changes to the top-level `index.rst` files can be made directly in this
-directly in this repository.
+repository.

 ```
-./live-preview.sh <sdkversion> <cantonversion> download
+./live-preview.sh
 ```

 ## Full build

-If you want to view the PDF docs or the exact HTML files that we
+If you want to view the PDF docs or the exact HTML files that we publish to
-publish to https://docs.daml.com, you can also run the full build
+[docs.daml.com](https://docs.daml.com), you can also run the full build
 locally:

 ```
 mkdir docs_output
-./build.sh <sdkversion> <cantonversion> download docs_output
+./build.sh
 ```

 This leaves you with two files:

 ```
-$ ls docs_output
+$ ls docs/workdir/target
 html-docs-2.0.0-snapshot.20211220.8736.0.040f1a93.tar.gz
 pdf-docs-2.0.0-snapshot.20211220.8736.0.040f1a93.pdf
 $